Choir of Sidney Sussex College, Cambridge

-The Choir of Sidney Sussex College, Cambridge is a Cambridge collegiate choir, under the direction of the musicologist and conductor David Skinner, with Senior Organ Scholar Francis Fowler and Junior Organ Scholar Samuel Kemp.
+The Choir of Sidney Sussex College, Cambridge is a Cambridge collegiate choir, under the direction of the musicologist and conductor David Skinner, with Senior Organ Scholar Samuel Kemp FRCO and Junior Organ Scholar Edward Talbot-Ponsonby.
 The composer Eric Whitacre spent three months in the college in 2010, later being appointed Composer in Residence for five years.
 The current composer in residence is Nico Muhly.

 Choir

 The choir usually consists of between six and eight sopranos, between four and six altos, six tenors, three baritones, and three basses.

 It sings three services per week during term-time, on Wednesdays, Fridays and Sundays.
 On Wednesdays, uniquely among the collegiate choirs of Oxford and Cambridge, it sings an entirely Latin Vespers.

 In accordance with the Director's research interests, the choir has a particular focus on 16th century English and Continental music.

 A new chamber organ was commissioned for the chapel in 2014, built by Taylor and Boody.
 Construction of another new main organ for the chapel began in the winter of 2016.